conda/conda-build/docs/source/index.rst

 see the `packaging.python.org tutorial`_.

-OPTIONAL: If you are planning to upload your packages to `anaconda.org`_, you will need to make an anaconda.org account `install the Anaconda client`_.
+OPTIONAL: If you are planning to upload your packages to `anaconda.org`_, you will need to make an anaconda.org account and `install the Anaconda client`_.

 .. toctree::